tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datacatalog/data-catalog-custom-data-source.md

 ```

 > [!NOTE]
-> If "address" property bag contains only "prop2", the publish request will be rejected (as BadRequest) because there is no matching identity set defined by the protocol.
+> If the "address" property bag contains only "prop2", the publish request will be rejected (as BadRequest) because there is no matching identity set defined by the protocol.

 Refer to [Data Catalog Developer Concepts](/azure/data-catalog/data-catalog-developer-concepts) for the custom data source protocol specification.